Symon629/MERN-Egrocer-server/README.md

 # MERN-Egrocer-server
-Server for the my e-grocer project
+Server for the Cross Platform Grocery App.